drmDev/drmDev.github.io/index.md

 # Welcome to My Portfolio

 Hi, I'm Derek!
 I'm passionate about problem-solving and automation.
-This natural curiosity has driven my love for software development and strategy games.
+This has driven my love for software development and strategy games.

 ---